-For Highway, US06 Charge-Sustaining and SC03 emission tests, confirmatory testing and/or in-use compliance testing may be performed in charge-sustaining or charge-increasing operation to ensure compliance with Highway, US06 Charge-Sustaining, and SC03 emission standards.
+For Highway, US06 Charge-Sustaining and SC03 emission tests, confirmatory testing and in-use compliance testing may be performed in charge-sustaining or charge-increasing operation to ensure compliance with Highway, US06 Charge-Sustaining, and SC03 emission standards.

-For the US06 Charge-Depleting Emission Test, confirmatory testing and/or in-use compliance testing shall be performed in charge-depleting operation to ensure compliance with High Power Cold-Start Emission Standards.
+For the US06 Charge-Depleting Emission Test, confirmatory testing and in-use compliance testing shall be performed in charge-depleting operation to ensure compliance with High Power Cold-Start Emission Standards.

-For vehicles that qualify for and are certified on the Alternative Urban Emission Test in section E., confirmatory testing and in-use compliance testing may be performed solely using the Alternative Urban Emission Test to ensure compliance with urban emission standards.
+For vehicles that qualify for and are certified on the Alternative Urban Emission Test in section E.5, confirmatory testing and in-use compliance testing may be performed solely using the Alternative Urban Emission Test to ensure compliance with urban emission standards.

-For the Partial Soak Emission Test and the Quick Drive-Away Emission Test, confirmatory testing and/or in-use compliance testing shall be performed in charge-sustaining operation to ensure compliance with the Partial Soak and the Quick Drive-Away emission standards.
+For the Partial Soak Emission Test and the Quick Drive-Away Emission Test, confirmatory testing and in-use compliance testing shall be performed in charge-sustaining operation to ensure compliance with the Partial Soak and the Quick Drive-Away emission standards.